 Investors anticipating fewer iPhones as holiday gifts knocked Apple off its pedestal as a rarity with a trillion-dollar market valuation.

 Analysts contended that US tech titans driving Wall Street trends fell because conditions drove them stunningly high, and circumstances change along with company fortunes.

 “Investors have really piled into the tech sector since the Brexit,” said Nasdaq analyst Jack Menke.

 He recalled the sector climbing an average of seven percent in the nine quarters following the British vote because, faced with uncertainties in Europe, investors were drawn to the potential of high returns on US tech companies in a low-interest environment.

-buy generic prednisone Tax cut boost
+buy prednisone uk Tax cut boost

 US President Donald Trump’s tax reform passed late last year set the stage for tech companies to reap windfalls in the first two quarters of 2018, driven by tax savings that paved the way for big spending on buying back shares or paying out dividends.